JinyongShin/RaspberryPi-AD-DA/AD-DA-Test/README.txt

 - Used on a Raspberry Pi 3b+

-- some files transmitted from WAVESHARE public code
+- some files transcribed from WAVESHARE public code